D-Bhatta/OpenCV-Masker-Django/notes/Notes_checklist_masker_class.md

 ## Add an output function that returns a video url

-- Create an output function that returns the output url
+- Create an output function that returns the output path

 - Create function `get_video` that returns the path to the video
-- Return a path to one of the static videos for now
+- Return a path to one of the media videos for now
 - Return the return of this function in funtion `apply_mask`
 - Refactor and run